jbtchampo/Beyond-the-Fight-An-Analysis-on-the-UFC-Ultimate-Fighting-Championship-/README.md

 •	Python; scrape the data and EDA

+•	Visual Studio Code; EDA, scratch pad

+•	Jupyter Notebook; exploration and analysis

 •	Tableau; visualize my findings

-•	Jupyter Notebook; exploration and analysis

 # Known Issues and Challenges

-•	Scrapping the UFC and Wikipedia dataset and comparing insights to get the most reliable one.
+•	Scrapping the UFC site and some Wikipedia tables

+•	Comparing insights (such as fighters' record) to get the most updated detail.

 •	Changing formats so that the separate sources could be linked to one another via table joins.
 Essentially trying to format the data correctly so that tidy versions of the data could effectively be visualized in tableau.